skcript/hey-monit/README.md

 All you have to do is to copy paste these scripts into the `conf.d` folder of your `monit` installation.
 For Debian based systems, you will have to paste the scripts in `/etc/monit/conf.d/`

+After copying the configuration files that you need, make sure you do `monit reload` and check if the script has loaded by issuing `monit status` command.

 Getting Help
 ------------